FDE, NH&MP Organize Road Safety Awareness Lecture - UrduPoint

 FDE, NH&MP Organize Road Safety Awareness Lecture

-The Federal Directorate of Education (FDE) in cooperation with the National Highway and Motorway Police (NHMP) on Tuesday organized a comprehensive road safety awareness lecture here at the Islamabad Model College for Girls PG Margalla College in F7/4

-ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Feb, 2024) The Federal Directorate of education (FDE) in cooperation with the National Highway and Motorway Police (NHMP) on Tuesday organized a comprehensive road safety awareness lecture here at the Islamabad Model College for Girls PG Margalla College in F7/4.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Feb, 2024) The Federal Directorate of education (FDE) in cooperation with the National Highway and Motorway Police (NHMP) has organized a comprehensive road safety awareness lecture here at the Islamabad Model College for Girls PG Margalla College in F7/4.

 The event was headed by Senior Patrol Officer Younus, Senior Patrol Officer Nabeela, and Patrol Officer Asifa.
 The collaborative effort aimed to enlighten students on crucial road safety measures by utilizing informative videos and slides.